rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 ---
 layout: post
-title: "docs.rs requests your help in reducing build costs"
+title: "docs.rs now allows you to choose your build targets"
 author: Joshua Nelson
 team: the docs.rs team <https://www.rust-lang.org/governance/teams/dev-tools#docs-rs>
 ---

 Recently, [docs.rs] added a feature that allows crates to opt-out of building on all targets.
-If you don't need to build on all targets, we ask that you enable this feature to allow us to reduce queue times and storage costs.
+If you don't need to build on all targets, you can enable this feature to allow reduce your queue times and storage costs.

 ## What does the feature do?